by Kitchen Cabinet Depot • October 16, 2020

 In frameless construction, doors hinge directly to the sides of the kitchen cabinet box and overlay the edges with little or no reveal.
 The hinges are concealed, inside the box.
 Sides are usually 5/8 to 3/4 inches and connected to tops, bottoms, and backs that are either the same thickness or thinner.
 Some frameless doors can open as wide as 180 degrees.

-The art of constructing frameless kitchen cabinets is often referred to as "32 millimeter" or "System 32" because holes, hinge fittings, cabinet joints, and mountings are set 32 millimeters apart, based on European manufacturing techniques.
+The art of constructing frameless kitchen cabinets is often referred to as "32 millimeters" or "System 32" because holes hinge fittings, cabinet joints, and mountings are set 32 millimeters apart, based on European manufacturing techniques.

 The major drawback which can be overcome with skilled workers is that frameless cabinetry requires considerably more precision in installing than face-frame.
 Because there is so little room for error, installation can take longer than for face-frame kitchen cabinetry.